The sun is the most important influence upon life on planet earth.

-Our sun is the most important influence upon life on this planet earth.
-Every living thing that is outside during daylight hours has evolved over millions and millions of years in a close partnership with the sun.
+Every living thing that is outside during the day has evolved over millions and millions of years in close partnership with the sun.

-The patterns of natural sunlight exposure that our dogs (and we) are impacted by control the deepest and most important biorhythms of our bodies.
-All mammals that are active during the day are very sensitive to the sun and need exposure to raw sunlight throughout the day to be healthy.
+The patterns of natural sunlight exposure control the most important biorhythms of your dog’s bodies.
+In fact, all mammals that are active during the day are very sensitive to the sun and need exposure to raw sunlight throughout the day to be healthy.

 When Your Dog Needs Sunlight

 Melatonin is the most important hormone for regulating a healthy circadian rhythm.
-Melatonin levels increase in the late afternoon and evening from the influence of red light and darkness, and make your dog sleepy, ready for bed.
+Melatonin levels increase in the late afternoon and evening from the influence of red light and darkness, and calm your dog.
+They make her sleepy, ready for bed.

 Early morning light has no UV light – it has blue, green and red light.
 This pattern of light kick-starts your dog’s metabolism, wakes everything up and gets it moving for the day.
 The higher levels of blue light act to decrease melatonin levels.

 All mammals are highly photosensitive, not only to the presence or lack of light, but to the color or spectrum of any light that reaches their skin or eyes.
-Light has quantum effects on the deepest levels of our physiology and biochemistry, something that is very poorly understood in medicine in general.
+Light has quantum effects on the deepest levels of our physiology and biochemistry.
+This is something that is very poorly understood in medicine in general.

 Daily Light Cycle

-Artificial light has a much different spectrum than natural (raw) sunlight, and has multiple adverse impacts on health.
-Artificial lighting has a high proportion of blue light and stays the same all the time, unlike the natural changes in the spectrum of light from our sun over a whole day.
+Artificial light has a much different spectrum than natural (raw) sunlight.
+And it has many adverse impacts on health.
+Artificial lighting has a high proportion of blue light.
+It stays the same all the time, unlike the natural changes in the spectrum of light from our sun over a whole day.